 For information on international shipping, click here.

-Coda EDC Flutes belong to an ancient family of musical instruments known as vessel flutes, or globular flutes, dating back several thousand years.
+Coda belongs to an ancient family of musical instruments known as vessel flutes, or globular flutes, dating back several thousand years.
 Today, different types of vessel flutes go by many names around the world: gemshorn, xun, ocarina, hun, tsuchibue, etc.

 Is Coda an Ocarina?

-Well, Coda is a type of vessel flute.
-An ocarina is a type of vessel flute.
+Well, Coda is a unique type of vessel flute.
+Ocarinas are also vessel flutes.
 So, it’s up to you.

-Eventually, I left teaching to start prototyping and then manufacturing my own tiny, tough ocarinas: Mountain Ocarinas.
-They were wonderful, but –as a musician– I always wanted a bit more range than the octave and a third.
+Eventually, I left teaching to start prototyping and then manufacturing my own tiny, tough vessel flutes: Mountain Ocarinas.
+They were wonderful, but –as a musician– I always wanted a bit more range than only an octave and a third.

 - to create a true everyday carry flute